Relative Entropy Methods for the Approximation of Reactive Trajectories: Numerical Methods

 \begin{lemma} Let $S : \D \rightarrow \Real$ be a function for which Assumption~\ref{asm: properties of approximate committor} holds.
 Let $w = \log \frac{\tilde q}{S}$, so

 We have

 where $W_t$ is the $\P$-Brownian motion in Theorem~\ref{thm: complete change of measure from transition path process to simulated process}. \end{lemma}

 We give the proof in Appendix~\ref{sec: proofs relative entropy}.
-Here, we have only replaced one possibly singular integrand, $\frac{L \tilde q}{\tilde q}$, by another, $\frac{L S}{S}$, so perhaps it is not clear that this is a useful formula.
-Note, however, that for theoretical purposes, we may take $S=q$, so that $w=\log r = \log (\tilde q/q)$, $LS =0$ everywhere in $\bar \D$ including on $\partial A$, and the $\frac{LS}{S}$ term vanishes.
+For theoretical purposes, we may take $S=q$ in Lemma~\ref{lem: alternative form of integral term}, so that $w=\log r = \log (\tilde q/q)$, $LS =0$ everywhere in $\bar \D$ including on $\partial A$, and the $\frac{LS}{S}$ term vanishes.
 In that case, one recovers a formula for the change of measure that is similar to~\eqref{eqn: first formula for z}.
 We use this formula in the proofs of some results in Section~\ref{sec: applications}.
+For computational purposes, one can choose $S$ so that $\lap S$ is easy to compute explicitly without resorting to automatic differentiation, and then one need only compute $\grad \tilde q$, not $\lap \tilde q$, when evaluating $\int_0^\tau \frac{L\tilde{q}}{\tilde{q}}(Y_{t}) \, \d t$.
+Note that if $w$ is a neural network, then $\lap \tilde q$ will most likely be intractable, but $\grad \tilde q$ can be computed efficiently by backpropagation.